MicrosoftDocs/CommunityToolkit/docs/maui/views/RatingView.md

 ```

 ## Set spacing
-The `Spacing` is a `double` for setting the spacing between each rating item.
+The `Spacing` is of type `double`, that indicates the amount of device-independent unit of space between each rating item.

 The following examples set the shape border thickness property: